There’s a reason why weighted calisthenics is making a comeback at the gym. It offers so many benefits, and it doesn’t require any fancy equipment!

 Weighted calisthenics is for people building more strength and bodyweight training alone is no longer efficient in helping towards a specific goal.

 This is not for beginners.
 Those who still benefit from bodyweight basics, stick to it.
 Maximize your gains from the basics similar to this Beginner workout before moving on to weighted calisthenics.

 This is for intermediate to advanced athletes that have mastered the fundamentals.

 🤔So when should you start training with weighted calisthenics?

-If you feel like you’re not getting stronger anymore with doing basic movements, you should move on.
+If you feel like you’re not getting stronger anymore by doing basic movements, you should move on.

 There’s no point in busting out 30 to 100 to X number of push-ups, pull-ups, and dips to get stronger.

-This will only make you last longer (Endurance) doing push-ups but not stronger (when you can lift heavier weight).
+This will only make you last longer (Endurance) doing push-ups but not stronger (when you can lift heavier weights).

 How exactly does weighted calisthenics help you get stronger?😱

 Calisthenics is an awesome way to build muscle and strength, but there would be a point where you’ll hit a wall in your training.
 No matter what you do, you’re no longer gaining strength and more muscle mass.